wingedcatgirl/SpectrumFramework/README.md

 - Config option to switch between joker and planet versions (in case anyone really prefers a specific one)

 ## Warning
-Disabling Spectrum Framework mid-run will probably crash your game.
+Disabling Spectrum Framework mid-run will probably crash your game when you continue.
 Generally speaking, you should start a new run when your mod loadout changes in any way.

 ## Attribution
 - A lot of this code came from [Bunco](https://github.com/Firch/Bunco), which in turn got it from [Six Suits](https://github.com/lshtech/SixSuits).